foxstride/starfield-modding/Starborn Skill Tree/Starborn Skill Tree/Modified Elements/Main Top Level Frames.md

 277 - SkillTab1 - Combat
 300 - SkillTab6 - Starborn

-Add ~955 to H value for Move Transforms
+Add ~955 to H value for Move Transforms for gaps between Skill tabs

 ### Movement groups
 Starts on Tech, then the tabs move left or right to another SkillTab